 Amazon monitors critical infrastructure availability and health including power and environmental conditions, network and Internet peering, and hardware.
 The Acquia Support team is kept abreast of any infrastructure issues that can impact our customers.

-Acquia provides tools that you can use to monitor the state of your websites, including the Acquia Cloud Statistics page and the Acquia site health monitoring service.
-You can opt to receive email notification of critical issues detected by the site health monitoring service.
+Acquia provides tools that you can use to monitor the state of your websites, including the Acquia site health monitoring service.
+You can opt to receive email notifications of critical issues detected by the site health monitoring service.

 Acquia’s Support team is available 24/7 to respond to critical, website-impacting issues.
-Acquia Support is available by the Acquia Support Subscription for both problems and assistance for issues related to Acquia Cloud and Drupal.
 For more information, see the Support Users Guide.